4th of July Weekend Activities in Boulder

 Colorado Shakespeare Festival

-See Shakespeare under the stars at the gorgeous Mary Rippon Outdoor Theatre on the University of Colorado campus.
-The series runs for much of the summer, with special Independence Day holiday weekend performances.
+See live Shakespeare performances on the University of Colorado campus.
+The series runs for much of the summer, with an Independence Day holiday weekend performance of Shakespeare in Love.

 Accessibility Info